My heavy vehicle licence

 By making sure the vehicle is in a low gear before starting to drive down the hill, you will be able to stay in control and keep our roads safe for everyone.

 As soon as you see the 'trucks & buses must use low gear' sign, you must start slowing down and switching to a low gear.
 This means you will be using the right gear before starting to descend, and will not need to use the foot brake when driving down the hill.

 As you descend, you must use the engine or exhaust brake the whole way down the hill.
 This will give you good control and help to avoid danger.

 Every vehicle is different.
-You should never operate a truck or bus without knowing how its braking systems work.
+You should never operate trucks or buses without knowing how their braking systems work.

 Don't risk it

 Apart from risking the lives of yourself and others, if you fail to obey Rule 108 you could also face large penalties.
 You could also lose your licence or be imprisoned for careless of dangerous driving.